-All individuals interested in Fellowship in the Academy must be nominated by a Fellow of the Academy and seconded by two additional Fellows.
+All individuals interested in Fellowship in the Academy must be nominated by a Fellow of the Academy and seconded by one additional Fellow.

 All nominations for Fellowship are reviewed by the Committee on Admission and Membership of the Academy.
 The Committee submits its recommendations to the Board of Trustees for final approval and election to Fellowship in the Academy.